oSoWoSo/evi/ovmf_read.md

+It's already extracted here so you dont need do it manually..

+But never version you must get yourself from link below...

 it is not in xbps so need to manually download from https://www.kraxel.org/repos/jenkins/edk2/ as of the writing of this build.
 Download the ovmf appropriate either 32 or 64 bit version then use

 install rpmextract package xbps